WebMail Lite offers OpenPGP support. You can sign and encrypt outgoing mails, as well as verify and decrypt messages you receive.

 If you already have those keys, you can import those into the application, that is done separately for public and private key.
 You can have keys supplied for multiple email addresses linked to the same WebMail Lite account if necessary.

-IMPORTANT: Private and public keys are never transmitted to the server where the application runs, handling keys is performed in your browser only.
+IMPORTANT: Private keys are never transmitted to the server where the application runs, handling keys is performed in your browser only.
 So if you have multiple locations you access your account on, you'll need to add the same keys across all of them.
+Make sure your private keys are stored in some secure location, lost keys and access to encrypted content cannot be restored otherwise.

 The next step is to send your public keys to parties you're willing to exchange emails securely with.
 That can be done in multiple ways, for example making them available on your website.
 Of course, you can send those via the interface, too - in OpenPGP settings screen, click